PrinceAk10/Custom-Knowledge-Base-Chatbot/README.md

 # Custom Knowledge Base Chatbot
 Simple Chat UI using Large Language Model Groq, LangChain and Chainlit

+# OBJECTIVE OF THE PROJECT

+The goal of this project is to create an AI-powered chatbot that can answer user queries based on uploaded documents (PDFs, text files, etc.).
+It utilizes LangChain and Large Language Models (LLMs) to provide relevant and context-aware responses.

+# Key Features
+Document Upload & Processing – Users can upload PDFs, TXT, or DOCX files, and the chatbot extracts key information.
+LLM-Powered Responses – Uses OpenAI’s GPT-3.5/4 or Hugging Face models for accurate answers.
+Text Chunking & Embeddings – Converts large documents into searchable vector representations using OpenAI or Hugging Face embeddings.
+Interactive Web UI – Built with Streamlit for easy user interaction.
+Scalability & Flexibility – Can integrate with other vector stores, APIs, and local LLMs for more control.

+# Technologies Used
+ LangChain – Framework to integrate LLMs with memory and vector search.
+ LLMs (GPT-3.5-Turbo/GPT-4, Hugging Face Models) – Generates intelligent responses.
+ OpenAI Embeddings / Hugging Face Transformers – Converts text into vector representations.
+ Streamlit – User-friendly web interface for chatbot interaction.
+ Python – Data processing and document handling.
+ Outcome
+ The chatbot allows users to upload documents and query them dynamically, offering fast and relevant answers.
+It is useful for:
+• Corporate Knowledge Management – Automating document search for businesses.
+• Education & Research – Summarizing and explaining academic papers.

+  # Future Enhancements
+  Real-time document updates – Update knowledge base dynamically.
+  Multi-language support – Translate and process content in various languages.
+  Voice Input/Output – Enable speech-based queries.
+  Offline Mode – Run chatbot locally without an internet connection.

 ### Tech stack being used
 - LLMs from [Groq](https://groq.com/) website.
 - [LangChain](https://www.langchain.com/) as a Framework for LLM